-How to watch the Scream movies in order
+How to watch all the Scream movies in order

-Whether you're trying to perfect your horror movie binge or just get up to date before watching Scream 6, here's how to watch the Scream movies in order.
+Whether you're trying to perfect your horror movie binge or just get up to date by watching new movie Scream 6, here's how to watch the Scream movies in order.

 How to watch the Scream movies in order: Drew Barrymore as Casey in Scream

 How do you watch the Scream movies in order?
 Ghostface has been in our lives from day one.
-Ever since we first encountered the ghoulish killer in the original 1996 Scream film, we’ve become obsessed with the franchise that keeps bringing him back for more bloody fun.
+Ever since we first encountered the ghoulish killer in the original 1996 Scream, we’ve been obsessed with the franchise that keeps bringing him back for more bloody fun.

-And now, with the fast-approaching Scream 6 release date, it makes sense to get our facts straight and learn the best way to binge each instalment of the horror movie franchise.
-After all, there’s been a lot of iterations of the slasher, and even more victims that have met their end at the hands of this iconic horror movie villain.
+And after the release of Scream 6, it makes sense to get our facts straight and learn the best way to binge each installment of — arguably — the best horror movie franchise.
+After all, Ghostface has been busy, and more victims than you can count have met their end after being stabbed by the iconic slasher movie villain.

-If you’re looking to get up to date with the legendary thriller movie series, then don’t worry, we’ve got you covered.
-Here’s how to watch the Scream movies in order.
-And don’t worry, we won’t make you answer a round of horror movie based quiz questions.
+If you’re looking to get up to date with the legendary series, then don’t worry; we’ve got you covered.
+Here’s how to watch the Scream movies in chronological order and release order, including where you can find each release on the best streaming services.
+And don’t worry, we won’t make you answer a round of horror movie-based quiz questions.

-How to watch the Scream movies in order:
+How to watch all the Scream movies in chronological order:

 • Scream (1996)